jayant-yadav/RISE-NER/README.md

 * Run code line by line.
 Comments are added for better understanding.
 * Toggle `is_systemB` variable to switch from system A to system B.
 * Use the appropriate model file path to run the correct model checkpoints.

+In case of issues while installing dependencies from `requirements.txt` :
+* Uncomment `!pip install ` code in respective .ipynb to reinstall the required dependencies of that notebook.